jxskiss/gopkg/README.md

 When a package is tested enough, and the API is considered stable, it may be promoted as "stable" and moved under the top directory.

-Packages under the top directory are considered "stable", they try to follow the Go 1 compatibility promise and the Semantic Versioning spec.
+Packages under the top directory are "stable", they try best to follow the Go 1 compatibility promise and the Semantic Versioning spec.
 Packages under the top directory may depend on `exp` packages but must keep reasonable API compatibility and versioning.